Visiting the Cats

 The best way to build trust and help my cat friends start to bond with you is to follow the Cat Friendly Interactions guide.

 If someone doesn't head bump you, don't be offended, it might not be anything personal.
-We have a lot on our plate at the moment, so just try again another time.
+They have a lot on their plate at the moment, they might just need a minute to get their bearings so try again next time they approach you.

 Children & Cats

-We strive to find the best match possible for all our cats, for their sake and of their new family, so please be patient if it takes a little longer to find a cat-match for your family.
+We strive to find the best match possible for all our cats, for their sake and of their new family, so occasionally it may take a little longer to find a cat-match for your family.
 Sometimes the cats we have waiting for homes are more shy, or clearly not socialised with young people.
 Staff will make sure that they are relatively comfortable around the whole family and have the potential to settle into a family home.
 Occasionally, they surprise us and are not as confident with children as we expected.
 In which case, if possible, we'd introduce you to another cat, or keep a look out for other potential suiters coming into the Cattery for you.

 To give your cat the best chance of settling into family life and becoming a fully integrated member of the family, it's best to get everyone into good habits and teach your children how to interact with them in a Cat Friendly way.
 To help, we'll introduce you to Patrick when you come to the Cattery, to demonstrate, before introducing them to their potential new friend.

-We have also devised a simple game you might like to play in the first weeks of welcoming them into your home.
+We have also come up with a simple game you might like to play in the first weeks of welcoming them into your home.
 This will help lifelong friendships to grow.

-In the first few days to weeks, your cat will be in their settling room and gradually venturing out to explore more of the home.
+In the early days, your cat will be in their settling room and gradually venturing out to explore more of the home.
 In this time, interactions with children will naturally be more heavily supervised.
 With very young children, all interactions should be supervised.

 So, you could introduce a points game, with points awarded for fussing the Green Zone, and points deducted for touching Amber or Red Zones.
 At the end of the week, if they get a certain amount of points, they get a prize.
 To make it more interesting, let them catch you out as well (but quietly, so as not to frighten the cat!).